mscarey/AuthoritySpoke/docs/guides/introduction.rst

 -------------------------------

-If you want annotation anchors to link each Holding to a passage in an :class:`~authorityspoke.holdings.Opinion`\, you can use the :func:`~authorityspoke.io.loaders.load_holdings_with_anchors` method.
-The result is type of NamedTuple called ``AnchoredHoldings``.
-You can pass this :py:class:`NamedTuple` as the only argument to the :meth:`authorityspoke.opinions.Decision.posit` method to assign the :class:`~authorityspoke.holdings.Holding`\s to the majority :class:`~authorityspoke.opinions.Opinion` of a :class:`~authorityspoke.decisions.Decision`.
+If you want annotation anchors to link each Holding to a passage in an :class:`~authorityspoke.opinions.Opinion`\, you can use the :func:`~authorityspoke.io.loaders.load_holdings_with_anchors` method.
+The result is type of :py:class:`~typing.NamedTuple` called :class:`~authorityspoke.opinions.AnchoredHoldings`\.
+You can pass this NamedTuple as the only argument to the :meth:`authorityspoke.decisions.Decision.posit` method to assign the :class:`~authorityspoke.holdings.Holding`\s to the majority :class:`~authorityspoke.opinions.Opinion` of a :class:`~authorityspoke.decisions.Decision`.
-This will also
-link the correct text passages from the Opinion to each Holding.
+This will also link the correct text passages from the :class:`~authorityspoke.opinions.Opinion` to each :class:`~authorityspoke.holdings.Holding`\.

     >>> from authorityspoke.io.loaders import load_holdings_with_anchors
     >>> oracle_holdings_with_anchors = load_holdings_with_anchors("holding_oracle.json", client=legis_client)